dewscan001/python-mysql2postgresql/README.md

 ## Usage via command line

-You can create demo.py file from example using:
+You can copy example above or create a demo.py file from example using:
 ```
 python -m mysql2postgresql export_example
 ```

-You can convert all tables in a MySQL database to PostgreSQL using:
+You can convert all tables in a MySQL database to PostgreSQL using a command:
 ```
 python -m mysql2postgresql convert\
     --mysql_host=localhost\